 The lie about spit in Oborksi’s face never happened and luckily for Antonio Buehler someone was filming across the street to prove that it never happened.

-But the judge in Buehler’s civil case allowed that Obroski can be sued in his personal capacity and that the claim Buehler filed against Oborski can go forward.
+In Buehler’s civil case, a judge allowed for Obroski to be sued in his personal capacity and that the civil rights claim in federal court that Buehler filed against Oborski can go forward.

 Surprise cop witness